mrhblfx/fnbot/README.md

 - You can create a folder plugins in `./` and import plugins from the folder (by using `fnbot.insert_plugins("./plugins")`)

 ### Example of a simple plugin
-In the `. /src/plugins` folder, you can see the `test.py` file, which contains the following code
+In the `./src/plugins` folder, you can see the `test.py` file, which contains the following code:
 ```python
 from fnbot import Rev
 from fnbot import Send